IAC: A Framework for Enabling Patient Agency in the Use of AI-Enabled Healthcare: IAC Framework

-Another important aspect of the ACIPS framework is considering how comfortable patients are with AI-enabled technologies being incorporated and used within their healthcare.
+Another important aspect of the IAC framework is to consider how comfortable patients are with AI-enabled technologies being incorporated and used within their healthcare.
 While comfortability is often overlooked in the informed consent process, it is a key part of the patient experience \cite{wensley2017framework}.
 Pelvic examinations are particularly known to be challenging experiences for both physicians and female patients and can be eased by using a plastic speculum (an instrument used to widen an orifice for inspection) over a metal one \cite{kozakis2006plastic}.
-Unfortunately, when receiving gynecological exams, selection of a speculum is often left to the preference of the provider with little regard to patient choice \cite{bates2011challenging}.
-We believe that if patients are given the opportunity to express their level of comfort in how AI-enabled technologies are used in their treatment, this will lead to improved patient healthcare outcomes and a stronger understanding of perceptions of AI in these domains.
+Unfortunately, when receiving gynecological exams, there are cases where the selection of a speculum is left to the preference of the provider with little regard to patient choice \cite{bates2011challenging}.
+With the current state of AI integration in healthcare, we find stark similarities in the lack of patient choice.
+We believe that if patients are given the opportunity to express their level of comfort in how AI-enabled technologies are used in their treatment, this could lead to a stronger understanding of how patients perceive the use of AI in their care and may positively impact patient healthcare outcomes.